Now Taking New Clients Virtually and In-Person

 • Environmental Triggers: Crowded or noisy settings can elevate anxiety.
 Adjusting your surroundings or having strategies in place can help ease up these feelings.

-By identifying and planning for these challenges in advance, you can better manage both stress and anxiety when they arise.
+By identifying and preparing for these challenges early, you can more effectively manage the ups and downs of anxiety vs stress when they arise.

-Below are some common questions about anxiety and stress along with straightforward answers based on research and personal experience.
+Below are answers to common questions about stress and anxiety, offering insights based on both research and lived experience.

 Question: What is the main difference between stress and anxiety?

-Answer: Stress is a short-term reaction to a specific event, while anxiety tends to last longer and may occur even without a clear trigger.
+Answer: Stress is a short-term reaction to a specific situation, while anxiety tends to last longer and may appear even without an obvious cause.
+Understanding this stress vs anxiety difference can help you take the right steps toward relief.

 Question: When should I seek professional help?